ballerina-platform/module-ballerina-http/docs/spec/spec.md

 }
 ```

-## 8. Interceptor and Error handling
+## 8. Interceptor and error handling
 ### 8.1 Interceptor
 Interceptor enhances the HTTP package with interceptors.
 Interceptors typically do small units of work such as logging, header
 manipulation, state publishing, etc., before resources are invoked.
 The ability to execute some common logic for all